Skip navigation

 There are two attributes that can be used to communicate the required state of a form field to assistive technology.
 The required attribute will be announced by most screen readers and actually prevents form submission when a required field has not been properly filled out.
 The aria-required attribute can be used to indicate required fields to assistive technology, but does not come with any associated behavior that would interfere with form submission.

 Figure 9.16.
-How required inputs are specified
+How required inputs are specified.

 We found that 21% of desktop websites had form elements that have either an asterisk (*) in their label, the required attribute or the aria-required attribute or some combination of these techniques.
 Two-thirds of these form elements used the required attribute.
 About a third of all required inputs used the aria-required attribute.
 Roughly 22% had an asterisk in their label.